What is muscular dystrophy?

 Muscular dystrophy is usually progressive.
 That means the symptoms get worse over time.
-For example, a person with muscular dystrophy might gradually lose the ability to walk.
+For example, people with muscular dystrophy might gradually lose the ability to walk.

-There are more than 30 different types of muscular dystrophy.
+There are more than 30 different types of muscular dystrophy, which cause varying levels of muscle weakness.

 The most common type is Duchenne muscular dystrophy.
 This type first shows as muscle weakness in early childhood.
 Most children with Duchenne muscular dystrophy use a wheelchair by the time they’re 12-13 years old.

 Muscular dystrophy affects about 1 in every 1000 people.
-Duchenne muscular dystrophy mostly affects boys.
-It can affect girls, but this is rare.
+Duchenne muscular dystrophy is more likely to affect boys than girls.
+Other forms affect boys and girls equally.

 Muscular dystrophy is a genetic condition.
 It’s usually inherited from one or both of a child’s parents.
 Sometimes muscular dystrophy isn’t inherited but is caused by a random change in a baby’s genes at the time of conception.